-NEOM’s OXAGON announces annual Kingdom-wide hackathon
+NEOM’s OXAGON announces annual Kingdom-wide Hackathon

 PHOTO

-- The 12-week local OXAGON Accelerator will facilitate homegrown start-ups on their journey to become thriving businesses
+NEOM’s OXAGON launched on Wednesday the first edition of its Hackathon, in partnership with Saudi Arabia’s Ministry of Education and powered by Blossom Accelerator.

-- Applications to both the OXAGON Hackathon and OXAGON Accelerator open today with a plethora of incentives and benefits to bolster Saudi talent
+OXAGON is home to advanced and clean industries with industrial innovation at its core.

-NEOM, Kingdom of Saudi Arabia: NEOM’s OXAGON, home to advanced and clean industries with industrial innovation at its core, today launched the first edition of its Hackathon, in partnership with Saudi Arabia’s Ministry of Education, powered by Blossom Accelerator.
+The three-day sprint is set to take place during October 6-8 in Riyadh and is designed to foster a collaborative and inclusive innovation eco-system across the Kingdom’s burgeoning startup community.

 OXAGON is building an infrastructure designed to develop a collaborative innovation ecosystem where ideas are accelerated from lab to market.
 The coastal city will be home to a dedicated Research and Innovation District, housing a campus equipped with state-of-the-art facilities, from open working spaces to the latest in technologies, all powered by clean energy – ultimately providing a live-lab for industrial innovation.